wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/ADT.md

 **STATUS**

-At the time of writing (April 2025) I am just about to go through final testing to make things as resilent as I can as a lone developer and after that what I have built will need to be put through it's paces by the community to eventually get to the point where my software is considered stable, tested and production ready.
+At the time of writing (April 2025) I am just about to go through final testing to make things as resilent as I can as a lone developer and after that what I have built will need to be put through its paces by the community to eventually get to the point where my software is considered stable, tested and production ready.
 There's a lot of different configurations possible and so the more it is used the more sure that all configurations are fully resilient.
 I have valiantly put everything through as much testing as I could muster, but, it's orders of magnitude easier when the community puts it through its paces also; you could say, 'stronger together than individual'.

 ---------------